Gingernaut/gingernaut.github.io/content/blog/2018-04-07-creating-static-website-github-pages.md

 #### Cloudflare settings

-To take advantage of CloudFlare there are a few setting's you'll want to change.
+There are a few setting's you'll probably want to change in Cloudflare to improve your website.

 ## Wrapping up

-Assuming everything went well in your github repository settings you should be able to access your website at your new URL and your github setting's tab should show that your site has been deployed.
+It might take a few minutes for the DNS changes to propogate, but you should be able to access your website at your new URL and your github setting's tab should show that your site has been deployed.